CrayLabs/SmartSim/doc/model.rst

 .. warning::
-    Calling `exp.start(smartsim_model)` prior to instantiation of an ``Orchestrator`` will result in a failed attempt to load the ML model to a non-existent database.
+    Calling `exp.start(smartsim_model)` prior to instantiation of an ``Orchestrator`` will result in a failed attempt to load the ML model to a non-existent ``Orchestrator``.

 When the ``Model`` is started via ``Experiment.start()``, the ML model will be loaded to the launched ``Orchestrator``.
 The ML model can then be executed on the ``Orchestrator`` via a SmartSim